-China says US, N. Korea like trains accelerating towards each other
+US and North Korea set for 'head-on collision', China warns

 Tillerson to visit China

+US Secretary of State Rex Tillerson is heading to the region for talks next week, which are likely to include how to defuse the situation in North Korea.

-Secretary Tillerson will touch down in Tokyo, Japan, on March 15 to begin his first east Asian tour since being sworn in.
-He'll head to Seoul before making his final stop in Beijing on March 18.
+Tillerson will touch down in Tokyo, Japan, on March 15 to begin his first east Asian tour since being sworn in.
+He'll then go to Seoul before making his final stop in Beijing on March 18.

 He'll be the second senior member of the Trump administration to tour East Asia since the new US president was inaugurated less than two months ago.